Jackmrzhou/Computer-Graphics/README.txt

 The shading model is Blinn-Phong Model, and I delete the ambient color.
 The shadow is also available.

+If you want to run it on your own machine, please download EasyX.
+Why use EasyX?
+Because it is the simplest to see the result.

+My compile environment:VS 2017

 I have not add the reflectness.